jannikmi/multivar_horner/paper/paper.md

 The found factorisation is $p(x) = x_1^1 (x_1^1 (x_1^1 (1 x_2^1) + 2 x_3^1) + 3 x_2^1 x_3^1) + 5$.

-This is achieved by recursively factorising with respect to the most commonly used factor in all monomials (greedy heuristic described in [@greedyHorner]).
+This is achieved by recursively factorising with respect to the factor most commonly used in all monomials.
+This approach equals the greedy heuristic described in [@greedyHorner].
-When no leaves of the resulting binary "Horner Factorisation Tree" can be factorised any more, a computational "recipe" for evaluating the polynomial is being compiled.
+When no leaves of the resulting binary "Horner Factorisation Tree" can be factorised any more, a "recipe" for evaluating the polynomial is being compiled.
 This recipe encodes all operations required to evaluate the polynomial in numpy arrays [@numpy].
 Functions just in time compiled by Numba [@numba] enable computationally efficient polynomial evaluation.